ehildenb/ctl-optim/proposal/proposal.md

 Here, we define a pattern `dominatedBy I`, which will match some other instruction if it is dominated by the instruction `I`.
-The pattern used is `I <-A--`, which in CTL means "any instruction where all backwards paths go through instruction `I`".
+The pattern used is `I <-A--`, which in CTL this is the `backwards eventually I` operator, which means "any instruction where all backwards paths go through instruction `I`".
 When instantiated with `c = E / 0`, this means "any instruction where all backwards paths go through an instruction which calculates an expression `E` divided by `0` and assigns it to some variable `c`".

 We also make the rule `removeError` which will rewrite an instruction to a `noop` if it is dominated by `c = E:Exp / 0`.